m5stack/m5-docs/en/product-documents/units/m5go_unit_rgb.rst

-M5GO RGB
+Unit RGB
 ========

 DESCRIPTION
 -----------

-The M5GO RGB is a sensor including three RGB LED lights and two GROVE ports.You can display specified color using M5GO Core through Blockly, Arduino or MicroPython.
+The Unit RGB is a sensor including three RGB LED lights and two GROVE ports.You can display specified color using M5GO Core through Blockly, Arduino or MicroPython.